 Navigate to the above created client under Applications -> Client ID of the App -> Core -> Access Token LifeTime.

+Set a long value for the Access Token LifeTime to obtain a long living registration access token.
 You will use this token to register and update clients dynamically.

 Navigate to the Advanced tab and configure the

 client_credentialgrant type that you need to use to obtain the access token.